 “Sit down!” cried one of the British soldiers from across the creek, “You are like a sitting duck.”

-Barnaby sat up a little and smiled in spite of the mayhem.
+Levi smiled despite the mayhem.
 Charley did remember!
-This was even more confusing because if he remembered the expression then he must remember Barnaby so in that case, where did he think Barnaby vanished to when they ran towards the beach?
+This also confused Levi because if Charley remembered the expression then he must remember Levi so in that case, where did he think Levi vanished to when they ran towards the beach?

-The lead ship, coming into line with the British soldiers began to slow.
-The soldiers sensing the ship slowed for their benefit started to remove their heavier articles to better make the swim The militia, not wanting their enemies to escape, began firing faster.
-The wounded ship, perhaps hoping to exact a little revenge for fallen comrades, fired its cannon at the militia but instead ended up striking Rigby Island.
+The lead ship, coming into line with the British soldiers slowed.
+The soldiers sensing the ship slowed for their benefit started to remove their heavier articles to better make the swim.
+The militia, not wanting their enemies to escape, began fired faster.
+The wounded ship, perhaps hoping to exact a little revenge for fallen comrades, fired its cannon at the militia but instead struck Rigby Island.
 The round exploded launching sand and the three remaining British soldiers off the island and into the creek.

 “No!”
-Barnaby called out.
-He did not want to see Charley die, one of the few people as of yet who had not tried to kill him in these woods.
+Levi called out.
+He did not want to see Charley die, one of the few people who had not tried to kill him in these woods.

-The Virginia Militia turned in his direction and looked at the alien before them.
-Two took aim and Barnaby ducked once again for cover from someone who wanted him dead.
-Another cannon boom vibrated the air and a large ball ripped through the sand near Barnaby.
+The Virginia Militia turned in his direction and evaluated the alien before them.
+Two took aim and Levi ducked once again for cover from someone who wanted him dead.
+Another cannon boom vibrated the air and a large ball ripped through the sand near Levi.

 “Fall back to the trees!” the commander shouted.

-The men felt cannon fire to be more life threatening than Barnaby, so they paid him no further regard and ran into the marsh.
+The men felt cannon fire to be more life threatening than Levi, so they paid him no further regard and ran into the marsh.

 A few more cannon shots pounded the air and at least one exploded in the marsh.
 He heard screaming.

 He peered over his dune and saw the three British soldiers floating in the shallow waters of White’s creek.
-Each man lay face down and if they weren’t dead, they would soon drown.
+Each man lay face down either dead or drowning.

-Barnaby reached the soldier, and being able to stand in the shallow part of the creek, pulled his body over.
-Charley’s face bled from a variety of tears in his skin caused by the shrapnel of the exploding cannon ball and he wasn’t breathing.
-Barnaby pulled his body through the water to the edge of the shore, pinched the man’s nose, and blew into his mouth.
+Once he reached him he guided Charley’s body into the shallow part of the creek, stood and pulled his body over.
+The shrapnel from the exploding cannon ball had through parts of his face.
+Levi dragged him to the edge of the shore and began rudimentary chest compressions.
 He had seen CPR given enough times on T.V. to somewhat know how.
 After a few breaths, the man coughed up water and rolled onto his side gasping.

-Barnaby sat back on his knees, soaked and miserable but impressed his CPR effort worked on a man who died over two hundred years earlier.
-He wasn’t sure the point of saving Charley as he was already dead, but he felt compelled not to leave him floating in the water and once he pulled him from the water he felt compelled to somehow save him.
+Levi sat on his knees, soaked and miserable but impressed his CPR effort worked on a man who died over two hundred years earlier.
+He saw no point in saving Charley, a dead man, but he felt compelled not to leave him floating in the water and once he pulled him from the water he felt compelled to somehow save him.

 The man gasped for air.
-His head rolled sideways and his gaze fell on Barnaby.
+His head rolled sideways and his gaze fell on Levi.

 “I wondered to where you vanished,” he whispered with a smile.
 Blood mixed with water and dripped over his face like red watercolor paint.

-Barnaby returned the most comforting smile that he had in him.
+Levi returned the most comforting smile he had in him.

 “You brought me back to life.”
-Charley reached out, grabbed Barnaby’s arm and smiled.
+Charley reached out, grabbed Levi’s arm and smiled.
 “Can I leave these woods now?
 I want to see Victoria.”

-The man thought Barnaby broke the cycle by breathing life back into him and had set him free from Old House Woods’ hold.
-Barnaby’s face drooped as he gazed at the expectant man.
-He held on to Barnaby’s arm with gratitude but before Barnaby could fabricate a response, the man faded in front of him like hot breath on a cold surface.
+The man believed Levi’s breath broke the cycle and had set him free from Old House Woods’ hold.
+Levi’s face drooped as he gazed at the expectant man.
+He held on to Levi’s arm with gratitude but before Levi fabricated a response, Charley faded in front of him like hot breath on a cold surface.
 As he disappeared, so too did his hopeful smile.

-Barnaby sighed and lied down in the sand.
-He had not formed an emotional attachment to Charley in such a brief time but his death and the final hopeful smile of a man who believed his torment to be over, haunted him.
-He did not wish to see the one man who so far had not tried to kill him, die. .
+Levi sighed and lied in the sand.
+He had not formed an emotional attachment to Charley in such a brief time but his death and the final, hopeful smile of a man who believed his torment over, haunted him.
+He did not wish to see the one man who so far had not tried to kill him, die.

-He rolled over and began to pray.
-He prayed not only for safe passage out of the forest but he also gave thanks to the Lord for protecting him thus far.
-He turned onto his back and looked upward.
-The sun which a few minutes ago was rising now once again began to descend.
-The ships were gone which meant Dunmore sailed back to England.
-The woods maddened him and he hoped he would not get trapped in them as had all the poor souls he had encountered thus far.
+He rolled onto his knees and prayed.
+He requested not only safe passage out but he also gave thanks to the Lord for protecting him thus far.
+He fell onto his back and gazed skyward.
+The sun which a few minutes ago rose now once again descended.
+The ships had disappeared with the advance in time.
+The woods maddened him and he hoped not to get trapped in them as had all the poor souls he had encountered thus far.

-He lay there in the open on the shore of Rigby Island not caring for the moment who or what came after him.
-He checked the sky for the storm woman half hoping to see her so he could defiantly stare her down.
-He had experienced his fill of the woods and the terror within it, and he tired of all the fear.
-He had done enough to prove his courage and received very little reward except a story the most fantastic fictional writer could not summons.
+He lay there in the open on the shore of Rigby Island not caring for the moment who or what came for him.
+He checked the sky for the storm woman half hoping to defiantly stare her down.
+He had experienced his fill of the woods and the terror within it, and he grew weary of all the fear.
+He had done enough to prove his courage and received little reward except a story the most fantastic fictional writer could not summon.
 Not even the treasure was worth it.
-Nearly everyone who sought it died and he did not want to spend the rest of his existence wandering the trees as the “ghostly writer” of Old House Woods.
+Nearly all who sought it died and he did not want to spend the rest of his existence wandering the trees as the “ghostly failed writer” of Old House Woods.

-Reflecting upon his night in the woods he realized it was not to him he needed to prove his courage.
-He knew his mettle always existed beneath the surface waiting to get tested.
+Reflecting on his night he realized he had nothing to prove to himself.
+His mettle always existed beneath the surface waiting to get tested.
 He wanted to prove his worth to his father and his wife but for different reasons.
 He didn’t want his father’s love, but he wanted his respect.
-He wanted an end to the snide remarks and insinuations that Barnaby was not a real man.
+He wanted an end to the snide remarks and insinuations concerning Levi’s manhood.

-He also wanted his wife’s admiration because he felt he had never measured up to the expectations she had for him before they got married.
-She was happy with him but every time they saw a friend driving a new car, going on a Summer vacation, or zooming by on their jet ski, Barnaby wondered if his wife thought less of him for his inability to provide all those things to her.
-She loved him and would never leave him but he knew deep down she wished he were more successful.
-Barnaby knew his father felt the same way.
+He also wanted his wife’s admiration because he felt he had never met the expectations she had for him before they married.
+She was happy with him but when they saw a friend driving a new car, going on a Summer vacation, or zooming by on their jet ski, Levi wondered if his wife thought less of him for his inability to provide all those things to her.
+She loved him and would never leave him but he knew inside she wished he were more successful.
+His father felt the same way.
 He didn’t want his father’s approval but he did want to silence him.

-This night didn’t prove for Barnaby anything he didn’t already know about himself but he realized he needed to prove it to others.
-In one respect he having to prove himself made him angry but on the other hand he understood the world did not work as such.
+This night didn’t provide for Levi anything he didn’t already know about himself but he realized he needed to prove it to others.
+In one respect having to prove himself angered him, but on the other hand he understood the world did not work as such.
 To deserve a life of reward, spoils such as trust, respect, and glory, must all be earned; it won’t be given to you because you are a good person.
-Barnaby wanted to provide his wife with all the things she needed but he didn’t want her to love him more for it.
-To do so would be admitting she did not fully love him for the man he was.
-He desired appreciation and respect, but the love had to be based on his quality as a person, not what he could provide to her.
+Levi wanted to provide his wife with all the things she needed but he didn’t want her to love him more for it.
+Doing so would admit she loved more the material things he provided.
+He desired appreciation and respect, but the love had to be based on his quality as a person, not what he provided to her.

-He stood up and brushed the sand from his wet clothes.
+He stood and brushed the sand from his wet clothes.
 At the moment the cool breeze and soggy, abrasive clothing caused him the most misery.
-He hoped he would once again get to take a hot shower and sleep in the warm bed he had always taken for granted.
+He hoped once again to take a hot shower and sleep in the warm bed he had always taken for granted.

-Barnaby waved to her and began to wade into the water.
-She turned and ran on her little legs and bare feet back into the woods, and never released her flowers.
+Levi waved to her and waded into the water.
+She turned and ran on her little legs and bare feet into the woods, and never released her flowers.